The event will take place over the weekend of 27th and 28th June. The draw took place on the 12th April in front of club representatives.

 Although the Welsh Cup is an inter-club competition, it also has a European aspect.
 The WPA will ask the winning Club if they wish to participate in the European Cup, to be held in France at the end of the year.
 This invitation is NOT a compulsory requirement for the winning Club and may be declined.

-The European Cup for Clubs is organised by the Confédération Européenne de Pétanque (CEP).
+The European Cup is organised by the Confédération Européenne de Pétanque (CEP).
 Click here to learn more.

 Welsh Cup Roll of Honour